Cathy wanted to give her daughter a home that was free from violence, but had nowhere to go until she called our Domestic Violence Hotline.

-*Warning: This story contains details of a domestic violence incident that some readers may find disturbing.
+*Warning: This domestic violence story contains details of an incident that some readers may find disturbing.

 Home can be a place where we go to find peace and safety, but for *Cathy, it was where she feared for her life.
 For years, Cathy lived with her physically and emotionally abusive partner who was also her daughter’s father.
 When he beat her in front of their daughter, Cathy decided that she could no longer take the pain.